Securely store and maintain your research data

 Cold storage

-Cold storage is designed for long-term retention of inactive dataLong-term Project completionCold storage is a low-cost data storage service intended for long-term storage of inactive research data, such as after project completion, that must be retained to meet data retention requirements.
-Data identified for Cold storage should not be expected to be accessed or retrieved except in rare and unexpected circumstances.
-Due to the slow transfer rates and costs of transfer (currently covered by HMS), only the minimum amount of data needed should be retrieved.
+Cold storage is a low-cost data storage service for long-term storage of inactive research data, such as after project completion, that must be retained to meet data retention requirements.
+You should not expect to access or retrieve data identified for Cold storage except in rare and unexpected circumstances.
+Due to the slow transfer rates and costs of transfer (currently covered by HMS), retrieve only the minimum amount of data needed.
 The current Cold Storage offering does not support any sharing or distribution.
-If you are interested in data sharing and distribution email, contact rdmhelp@hms.harvard.edu.
+For data sharing and distribution, contact rdmhelp@hms.harvard.edu.

 Learn more about the Cold storage offering.